wso2/docs-is/en/docs/learn/pending-account-status.md

 With this improvement, in all these three features, self-registration, email verification and ask password, once a confirmation email is sent, the users will be moved to a pending state.
 The status claim will be set depending on the flow.

-## Adding a new claim
+## Adding accountState claim
 In order to keep track of the users’ account states, an identity claim (http://wso2.org/claims/identity/accountState) is introduced.
 This stores the users’ account states.
+This claim is added by default to Identity Server from IS5.9.0

 ![account-state-claim](../assets/img/learn/account-pending-state.png)